 The main problems you will soon notice are as follows:

 - Images Problems have been rather greater with the images.
 In some cases they have disappeared, in whole or in part and in others they have become attached to another church without necessarily the images for that church doing a straight swap.
 The good news is that I have all the images I used before and many others safely stored off-line, both my own and those kindly provided by others which made such a difference to the look of the site.
-It will be slow work reinstating these as I shall be rectifying other things at the same time but please be patient as at present I am limited in the amount of time I can spend on the website.
+I have decided that restoring the text should be the first priority, but once that is done I shall get going on the images.
+It will be slow work reinstating these but please be patient as at present I am limited in the amount of time I can spend on the website.

-- Links Although this site is devoted to Sussex churches, one of the sections most consulted has been Architects and Artists which has a much wider appeal since in many cases those with no particular interest in the county will want to find out about a particular name and at present this is the only reference on the net.
-In order to achieve easier navigation of the site I have relied heavily on links between the various sections but as happened when there was a software upgrade a few years ago, all the links have gone and this too will take a while to put right.
-Meanwhile, if you’re actually on the site you will have to find your way ‘manually’ to whichever section you want.
+- Links Although this site is devoted to Sussex churches, one of the sections most consulted on line has been Architects and Artists which has a much wider appeal since in many cases those with no particular interest in the county will want to find out about a particular name and at present this is the only reference on the net.
+In order to achieve easier navigation of the site I have relied heavily on links between the various sections but as happened when there was a software upgrade a few years ago, all the links have gone and I an putting this right as part of the restoration of the text.
+Meanwhile, if you’re actually on the site and in a section I have not yet restored, you will have to find your way ‘manually’ to whichever section you want.

-The latest position (as of 13 November 2017) is that in addition to having finished work on the Architects and Artists section and also on all the shorter supporting sections (Abbreviations, Bibliography, Glossary and Sources), I have now revised the texts of East Sussex entries on individual churches as far as Hastings on which I am currently working That is actually better than it sounds since it is well over half the total for East Sussex.
-When I have finished the churches for East and West I shall have the photographs of each church to deal with.
+The latest position (as of 12 February 2018) is that in addition to the Architects and Artists section and also all the shorter supporting sections (Abbreviations, Bibliography, Glossary and Sources), I have now completed revision of the texts of East Sussex entries on individual churches and have reached the letter G (which is actually nearly half way) with West Sussex.
+Once that is done, the texts will be as they should be.
+As already noted, that will then leave the photographs to deal with.
 The survival of these seems to be quite random – for some everything has survived and in other cases only some are still there.
-Worse are those which lack any photograph or have acquired one or more of a completely different church.
+Worse are those which have lost all the photographs or have even acquired one or more of a completely different church.
 However, I do have everything that was on the site before and a good bit besides stored safely off-line, so it’s a question of patience.

 I will continue with regular updates though not necessarily every week if there is no major development to report.